unikraft/docs/content/en/docs/getting-started/_index.md

   python-setuptools
 ```

 Use following command to install `uuid` package, which is available on Arch User Repository.
-Run following commands to install `uuid` from Arch User Repository.

 ```shell-script
 git clone https://aur.archlinux.org/uuid.git